SWFSC/eSDM/README.md

 ## `eSDM` GUI
 You can access the GUI online at https://swoodman.shinyapps.io/eSDM/.
 You do not need to have R or RStudio installed to access the GUI online.

-To run the GUI locally: install `eSDM` as specified above, and then run the following code in your RStudio console:
+To run the GUI locally: install `eSDM` as described above, and then run the following code in your RStudio console:

 ```r
 eSDM::eSDM_GUI()